 To be successful, you will need to demonstrate your enthusiasm, diligence and organised approach as well as having a research idea that resonates with our departmental and research centre expertise.
 You can explore potential areas of interest, and supervisors, using the links found in the 'Research Areas' section below.
 The Aston Institute for Forensic Linguistics also has specific awards which can be applied for and details are provided below.

-Studentships are for full time study over three years, commencing September 2023.
-The deadline for applications is 23.59 on Tuesday 31st January 2023.
+Studentships are for full time study over three years.

 Important: Before making an application please consult the guidance notes.

 Applications are accepted for research in any of the College's academic departments.
 Please follow links below for information about the departments including staff who may be willing to supervise your project.

 - Economics, Finance and Entrepreneurship

 - Operations and Information Management